ABlackx/MDCC/README.md

 Official implementation of our paper:

-**"Feature mixing-driven dynamic contrastive consistency learning for robust source-free unsupervised domain adaptation"**
+**"Feature mixing-driven dynamic contrastive learning for robust source-free unsupervised domain adaptation"**

 *(Submitted to The Visual Computer)*